cr-org/pulsar-demo/README.md

 ### Run it

-Start a Pulsar instance using Docker:
+Start a Pulsar instance using Docker.

 ```
 $ docker run -it \